jasset75/apollo/docs/index.md

 ## Useful tools

-### Apiari.io

-It is oriented to describe and test REST APIs.
-Supports Swagger and API Blueprint formats, as well as automation.
-Integrates with Dredd, which is a framework for validating API description document against backend implementation of the API.

-Apiary uses mainly two API description languages API Blueprint and Swagger.

-I've used API Blueprint and Dredd for automatic test.

-### Dredd

-Is an language-agnostic test API Framework.
-It integrates with continuous delivery

 ### Insomnia

 Insomnia is that kind of applications that is highly recommended to develop a REST API.
 It has as prominent features: